Prime Day Roborock Vacuum Sale: Save Up to 50% on Smart Cleaning - CyberShack

+July Prime Day is here, and we notice one of the biggest Roborock vacuum sales we’ve seen all year.
+Whether you’re after sleek design, high suction or hands-free convenience, there’s a Roborock product to suit and now a deal with your name on it.

-Every July Amazon holds a world wide sale event for their Prime Members offering discounts and other niceties if you purchase during the sale.
-Its called Prim Day, and it runs over a few days.
+Every July, Amazon hosts a worldwide sale event for its Prime Members, offering discounts and other perks when you make a purchase during the sale.
+It is called Prime Day, and it lasts for several days.
 Go figure.
-Regardless, if you are a Prime Member there are always lots of discounts from pretty modern products.
-As its July, Prime Day is here, and this year we notice one of the biggest Roborock vacuum sales we’ve seen all year.
-Whether you’re after sleek design, high suction or hands-free convenience, there’s a Roborock product to suit and now a deal with your name on it.
+Regardless, if you are a Prime Member, there are always lots of discounts on pretty modern products.

 Leading the lineup is the Saros 10R, now $2,499 (down from $2,899).
 At just 7.98cm tall, it’s Roborock’s slimmest robot yet — but it’s still packed with power.
 Expect StarSight™ Autonomous System 2.0, 20,000 Pa HyperForce suction and dual Solid State LiDAR for next-level 3D navigation.